 A dream, a vision, and an urge to make it a reality, and add some extra figures to your bank account while doing so.
 Throw in a little initiative and a persistent can-do attitude, and voila!
-You have the potential to build a start-up and launch a product that could take the marketplace by storm - provided you handle the whole process with panache.
+You have the potential to build a start-up and launch a mobile app or web app that could take the marketplace by storm – provided you handle the whole process with panache.

 As a new entrepreneur (yes, that is the word used to describe passionate individuals like yourself who have decided that they have a worthy contribution for the world and will stop at nothing to make their product idea a reality), you might still be trying to figure out the lay of the land.

 Where do you start?
 Who do you want to accompany you on this unfamiliar journey?
 When do you know you are ready to let the world in on your little idea?
 How do you navigate the obstacles on the way (especially when you don’t even know what size or shape these obstacles might take on)?
 Wait, was your product idea even a good one to begin with?

 Okay, slow down.
 It can be overwhelming to embark on an entrepreneurial journey, but we assure you, the view at the end is worth the climb.
 While we can’t really guide you on your way, we can cheer you on from the sidelines and also throw in a few refreshing tips that will make life easier for you.

 Read on to get an idea about the 10 tips we have handpicked for successful startup product development.

 Spoiler alert: there are no shortcuts to success.

 1. Get Ready for the End of the World as You Know It